Owls live on every continent, except Antarctica and they have developed unique talents, depending upon the area that they live in.

-Owls hoot for many reasons such as when they are protecting their territory from other owls and when they are trying to attract a mate.
-Many times, owls will hoot at night and this has to do with the fact that most owls are considered nocturnal which means that they sleep during the daytime.
+They hoot for many reasons such as when they are protecting their territory from other owls and when they are trying to attract a mate.
+Many times they will hoot at night and this has to do with the fact that most are nocturnal which means that they sleep during the daytime.

 There are different types of noises that owls make such as territorial hoots.
 When an owl is protecting his territory, he will hoot to send out a message that he is at his home and he is ready to protect it.

 Another type of hoot is the defense call.
-Some owl, though not many, will hoot when they are facing another predator.
-The owl will attack with a screech and they will fight their predator so that they can protect their home or their nest.
+Some owls, though not many, will hoot when they are facing another predator.
+They will attack with a screech and they will fight their predator so that they can protect their home or their nest.
 This usually only happens when a small owl is found nesting close to a large owl.

-If an owl feels threatened, it might make a hooting sound .
+If it feels threatened, it might make a hooting sound.
 Their sound sometimes even sounds like a growling sound and the noise comes more from their throat than it does from their beak.
 This hooting is usually followed by a clicking sound of the beak.

-The courtship hoot is a noise that owls make when they are trying to attract a female.
-The female owl has a higher pitched hoot than the male owl which is lower and smoother than the female.
-This mating or courtship hoot will sometimes sound like a screeching and is similar to the sound of a woman that is screaming.
+The courtship hoot is a noise they make when they are trying to attract a female.
+The female owl has a higher-pitched hoot than the male owl which is lower and smoother than the female.
+This mating or courtship hoot will sometimes sound like screeching and is similar to the sound of a woman that is screaming.
 This can go back and forth between the female and male owls.

 What are juvenile owls called?